bvanheu/pytoutv/README.md

 service.
 Informations, including video files, downloaded using pytoutv are for personal use only and should not be redistributed unless otherwise authorized by TOU.TV owners.

+The pytoutv project is not affiliated, connected or associated with the Canadian Broadcasting Corporation or CBFT-DT.
+The Canadian Broadcasting Corporation or CBFT-DT do not sponsor, approve of, or endorse pytoutv.

 _Note_: although this is pytoutv 2, there's no such thing as pytoutv 1.
 This project was previously known as _Tou.tv-console-application_ and targeted